12 Cruel Anti-Suffragette Cartoons

 One of the most notable things about the arguments put forth by the anti-suffragette movement was how weak its position was.
 Anti-suffragette arguments relied heavily on emotional manipulation and downright hateful nastiness.
 Humor was a much-used weapon against suffragettes.
 They were easy to depict as embittered old maids, brutal scolds, and cigar-smoking transvestites.

-August 18 will mark the 93rd anniversary of the ratification of the 19th Amendment, which guaranteed American women the right to vote.
-In commemoration, we present a selection of anti-suffragette cartoons.
-And for an even more entertaining look at the fight for women's suffrage, watch the fantastic educational tribute to both suffragettes and Lady Gaga, Bad Romance, by Soomo Publishing.
+August will mark the 95th anniversary of the ratification of the 19th Amendment, which guaranteed American women the right to vote.
+Here's a selection of anti-suffragette cartoons.

 1. "Did I save my country for this?"

 2. "What I Would Do With the Suffragists"

 3. "Origin and Development of a Suffragette"

 5. "The Suffragette Bar"

 To save you the squinting, this reads: "The Ducking-Stool and a nice deep pool were our fore-fathers plan for a scold, and could I have my way, each Suffragette to-day, Should 'take the chair' and find the water cold."